 The New Hall Personal Development Award is designed to enable Key Stage 3 students to maximise the development of their learning habits and character strengths.

-We encourage all students in Years 7-9 to aim to work their way through the three levels of the scheme, with the aim for them to have achieved their Gold Award by the time they enter Year 10.
+We encourage all students in Years 7-9 to aim to work their way through the three levels of the Personal Development Award, with the aim for them to have achieved their Gold Award by the time they enter Year 10.